blueskyfish/nestjs-backend-starter/readme.md

 * A Request receives the backend controller
 * The controller forwards the request to the service
-* The service use the business to create a repository and process the specified steps and returns the response
+* The service use the repository service to open a repository pool and process the specified steps and returns the response
-* The business service close the repository
+* The business service close the repository pool
 * If no error has occurred the response will send to the client
 * In case of an error the error body will send to the client.